Do you know the danger of non stick cookware?

 In a case against DuPont in 2009, the EPA mandated that all Teflon coated pans have a warning label about the potential health risks of using Teflon coated pans.

-If you are concerned about the health risks of using non-stick cookware coated with Teflon, check out Quisinart Green Gourmet Non-Stick Cookware here.
+If you are concerned about the danger of non stick cookware coated with Teflon, check out Quisinart Green Gourmet Non-Stick Cookware here.